Skip to main content

 Agentic AI is the most hyped phrase in enterprise technology in 2026.
 Gartner says 40% of enterprise applications will embed task-specific AI agents by the end of this year, up from under 5% in 2024.
 The global market is expected to hit $10.86 billion.
 Salesforce, Microsoft, Google, and Tencent are all shipping agentic products.
 And yet most people who use the term cannot explain what it actually means.

 This matters because the gap between the marketing and the reality is wide enough to waste serious money.
-If your organisation is evaluating agentic AI, or being sold it by a vendor, you need to understand what you are buying.
+If your organisation is evaluating agentic AI, or being sold it by a vendor, you need to understand what you're buying.
+Understanding the difference between genuine agentic capabilities and basic chatbots will determine whether you build competitive advantage or fall into expensive disappointment.

 What Agentic AI Is (and Is Not)